rahul9852-dot/mern-weather-app/README.md

 The service will auto-watch both frontend and backend, so no need to restart to see your changes.
 Once you save your changes, it'll auto-refresh to view your changes.

-### Deploy
-Connect this repo to heroku and it'll auto deploy once you update master, if that's the branch heroku is watching to auto deploy.